ericniebler/stl2/ext/constructible/constructible.md

 > &#8203;<ins>1 There is no subsumption relationship between `Movable<T>()` and `is_object<T>::value`.

 <ednote>[_Editor's note:_ `Movable` is the base concept of the `Regular` hierarchy.
 These concepts are concerned with value semantics.
 As such, it makes no sense for `Movable<int&&>()` to return `true` ([stl2#310](https://github.com/ericniebler/stl2/issues/310)).
 We add the requirement that `T` is an object type to resolve the issue.
 Since `Movable` is subsumed by `Copyable`, `Semiregular`, and `Regular`, these concepts will only ever by satisfied by object types.]</ednote>

+# Acknowledgements

+I would like to thank Casey Carter and Andrew Sutton for their review feedback.